 A browser-based graphical interface for managing Neon projects and resources.

 The user account that registers and authenticates with Neon using a GitHub or Google account.
-Once authenticated, a Neon user account can create and manage projects, branches, users, databases, and other project resources.
+After authenticating, a Neon user account can create and manage projects, branches, users, databases, and other project resources.

-An 8KB unit of data, which is the smallest unit that PostgreSQL uses for storing relations and indexes on disk.
+An 8KB unit of data, which is the smallest unit that Postgres uses for storing relations and indexes on disk.
 In Neon, a page is also the smallest unit of data that resides on a Pageserver.
-For information about PostgreSQL page format, see Database Page Layout, in the PostgreSQL Documentation.
+For information about Postgres page format, see Database Page Layout, in the PostgreSQL Documentation.

 A paid Neon service tier.
 See Neon plans.

 A Neon architecture component that reads WAL records from Safekeepers to identify modified pages.
 The Pageserver accumulates and indexes incoming WAL records in memory and writes them to disk in batches.
 Each batch is written to an immutable file that is never modified after creation.
-Using these files, the Pageserver can quickly reconstruct any version of a page dating back to the user-defined retention period.
+Using these files, the Pageserver can quickly reconstruct any version of a page dating back to the defined history retention period.
+Neon retains a history for all branches.
+The default history retention period is 7 days.

 The ability to authenticate without providing a password.
 Neon’s Passwordless auth feature supports passwordless authentication.